babicknell/Dendrites/README.md

 # Dendrites
-Simulations of synaptic integration in dendrites
+Simulations of synaptic integration in dendrites with NEURON 7.5.
+Compile .mod files before running.